InokozaOcha/pomo2/Pods/CalculateCalendarLogic/README.md

 ### Requirements & Support

-+ iOS 9 or later
++ iOS 14.0 or later
-+ macOS 10.10 or later
++ macOS 11.0 or later

 ### Installation

-We can use this library with CocoaPods, Carthage, Manually.
+We can use this library with CocoaPods, Carthage, Swift Package Manager, Manually.

 ##### Use CocoaPods